yefim/standby/README.md

 * [ ] Do not show the links with empty HTML (e.g., some NYTimes posts for some reason)
 * [ ] Make the front page not just an image
 * [ ] Do not start loading/caching anything until the user hits a button on the front page or something
+* [ ] Disable the site while loading content and make the loading bar more obvious (take up the entire page or something)

 ## Wishlist